 Constrained to using a cloud server for delivery – Certain clients, such as those working at hospital pharmacies may not be able to install programs on their hardware for security reasons making running the service locally impossible.

-Decided to make the data collection form customizable by the client.
-Different clients may have different requirements regarding what data to collect from their users, and will likely have better knowledge of these requirements than our team members.
-The team members will collaborate with an interested party to produce a set of reasonable defaults.
+Decided to allow the client to disable fields in the web form.
+Different clients may have different requirements regarding what detail level of data to collect from their users, and will likely have better knowledge of these requirements than our team members.
+By allowing the client to hide fields that they do not need or want data from, they can reduce the length of the form and make it easier and faster for their users to input errors.

 Architectural Mechanisms